nritutor/my/README.md

 # We’ve Got the Homework, You’ve Got the Plans!

 At **Homework Tutor**, we understand the challenges of balancing your busy life while ensuring your kids get the support they need with their schoolwork.
-That's why we’re here to provide expert homework assistance, giving you the freedom to focus on your family, work, or even take that well-deserved break.

 ---